-This survey wave is part of a panel survey experiment with three waves in total.1 It includes questions on subjects' current health level, past and planned behavior related to the corona pandemic, support for governmental efforts to slow the spread of the virus, stated preferences as well as incentivised experiments on truth-telling and risk-taking.
+This survey wave is part of a panel survey experiment.
+Initially, we planned to conduct three survey waves, but we are open to collecting further survey waves if necessary.
+Our survey includes questions on subjects' current health level, past and planned behavior related to the corona pandemic, support for governmental efforts to slow the spread of the virus, stated preferences as well as incentivised experiments on truth-telling and risk-taking.

-In our second survey wave, we try to reach all 3,639 respondents again that participated in the first wave in March 2020.
-Depending on the willingness to participate in the survey again, we hope to reach between 1,600 and 2,000 respondents in the second survey wave.
-Depending on the fraction of respondents that participate again, we will add approximately 660 new respondents as a fresh sample.
+In the third survey wave, we try to reach all 2,458 respondents again that participated in the first and second waves in March and August 2020, as well as those who only participated in the first survey wave in March.
+Depending on their willingness to participate in the survey again, we hope to reach between 1,600 and 2,000 respondents in the third survey wave.
+We will further add approximately 800 new respondents as a fresh sample.

-We plan to start the second wave on August 21, 2020.
-We will start with a "soft launch" in the morning to collect responses of up to 10% of our targeted sample.
+We plan to start the third wave on December 09, 2020.
+We will start with a "soft launch" around noon to collect responses of up to 10% of our targeted sample.
 After a preliminary check of responses, we will then start with the main data collection in the afternoon.
-We plan to collect all responses of the fresh sample within 7 days by August 28, 2020, but allow for more time for participants of our first wave.
-The whole data collection should be completed by September 4, 2020 (i.e. within 2 weeks).
+We plan to collect all responses of the fresh sample within 7 days by December 16, 2020, but allow for more time for participants that participated in the first two waves.
+The whole data collection should be completed by December 23, 2020 at the latest (i.e. within 2 weeks).